Immunohistochemistry Staining (IHC)

 Tissue Specificity

 It’s crucial to consider the tissue type and background staining patterns, as some antigens might show inherent expression in specific cell types within the tissue.
-Analyzing staining patterns in relation to cell morphology and known tissue architecture helps distinguish specific antibody binding from background noise.
+Analyzing IHC staining patterns in relation to cell morphology and known tissue architecture helps distinguish specific antibody binding from background noise.

 Technical Considerations